TrueNobility303/F2BA/README.md

 ## Description

 Official repository for "Near-Optimal Nonconvex-Strongly-Convex Bilevel Optimization with Fully First-Order Oracles" and a series of follow-up works.
-In these works, we give comprehensive studies on the computability of the problem, lower complexity bounds, and near-optimal determinstic / stochastic algorithms.
+In these works, we give comprehensive studies on the computability of the problem, lower complexity bounds, and near-optimal deterministic / stochastic algorithms.

 ## News